anbox-cloud/discourse-docs/ref/hooks.md

 <a name='env-variables'></a>
 ## Environment variables
-When addon hooks are invoked, several environment variables are set to provide context to the addon.
+When hooks are invoked, several environment variables are set to provide context to the addon.

 The following variables are available: